 - Connecting G-Repository Server to the Internet as needed for updates

-- Ensuring your users install G-Repository Client following the instructions
+- Ensuring users install G-Repository Client following the instructions